h2020-westlife-eu/virtualfolder/wp6-virtualfolder/www/README.md

 ## Development Instruction
 The components uses aurelia framework to
 - handle http communication
-- bundle component into one vendor-bundle.js
+- bundle component into one vendor-bundle.js and transpile it from ES6 not yet widely supported to compatible Javascript implementation.
 - maintain source code and use best practices/patterns to compose/configure the parts together

 To use the components, no framework/library is needed.
-To develop the components, the followin is recommended:
+To develop the components, the following procedure is recommended:

   1. restore npm modules <code>npm install</code>
   1. install other npm modules <code>npm install browsersync-ssi http-proxy-middleware aurelia-http-client</code>